 We all love a festive feast come Christmas Day, but it can get exxy.
 If you’re trying to save money on groceries, buying certain items when they’re discounted, like snacks and nibbles, alcohol, or bonbons can really add up to big savings over the holiday period.
 Just don’t fall into the trap of buying something just because it’s on special.
 It’s only a discount if you need it.

-Save money on Christmas gifts:
+How to save money on Christmas gifts:

 Trawl the online classifieds for sweet deals